dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 - Show that $R$ is a local ring iff for every $x\in R$, either $x$ or $1-x$ is a unit.
 - Show that if $R$ is a local ring then $R\setminus R\units$ is a proper ideal that is contained in $\jacobsonrad(R)$.
 - Show that if $R\neq 0$ is a ring in which every non-unit is nilpotent then $R$ is local.
+- Show that every prime ideal is primary.

 ## Field Theory